News Flash!!! Research Opportunities 24Feb2022

 Augmented Reality AR

-The application of AR technologies to simulate and improve these manufacturing processes before they are carried out is an innovative and effective approach.
-Research on the manufacturing applications of AR is a strong and growing area.
+The application of AR technologies to simulate and improve the design, assembly, manufacturing processes, disassembly, maintenance, logistics and product end-of-life processes before they are carried out is an innovative and effective approach.
+Research on the applications of AR in Industry 4.0 and product design and manufacturing is a strong and growing area.

 AR in Assistive Technology & Rehabilitation Engineering

 Due to the increasing population of elderly people worldwide, there is a growing proportion of individuals who suffer from hand impairments due to illnesses related to ageing or other forms of injury.
-AR-based assistive technology devices and rehabilitation systems can be effective developed and employed to assist the handicapped and the elderly individuals in their everyday life as well as rehabilitation needs.
+AR-based assistive technology devices and rehabilitation systems can be effectively developed and employed to assist the physically-challenged and the elderly individuals in their everyday life as well as rehabilitation needs.

 Video of Researches in NUS-ARAT Lab!